Feature Selection in Nonlinear SVMs via Local Search and Submodular Optimization: Local Search algorithms for general kernels

 \section{Local Search algorithms for general kernels}

 We first introduce a local search algorithm that is able to find a local solution to problem \eqref{prob:DFS-SVM} for general kernels; this framework is then integrated into the subsequent algorithms presented in the paper.
 We then propose an improved version of the local search algorithm with enhanced exploration capabilities of the feasible region.
 It is worth noting that both algorithms do not tackle the full MINLP formulation directly.
-Instead, they sidestep the joint optimization by iteratively fixing the binary variables $\beta$ and solving the resulting continuous SVM dual subproblem.
+Instead, they sidestep the joint optimization by iteratively fixing the binary variables $\beta$ and solving the resulting continuous SVM dual subproblem. \gnote{In this way they never face the nonconvexity of~\eqref{prob:DFS-SVM} as a whole, and the entire search effort is devoted to the binary space.}